 Bird Watching

-When you visit a national park at the right time of the year, you can engage in bird-watching with your child. 🦅 National parks are filled with a variety of birds that can be fun to identify.
+When you visit a national park at the right time of the year, you can engage in bird-watching with your child.
+National parks are filled with a variety of birds that can be fun to identify.

-Nature Mosaic
+Shell Mosaic

-Nature Mosaic
+Shell Mosaic

-Help your kids collect interesting topics, like leaves, shells, stones, and petals, while on a nature walk.🌸 Then, on a piece of paper, draw an outline of a flower, house, bird, or tree, and then ask the kids to paste these objects within the outline.
+Help your kids collect interesting topics, like leaves, shells, stones, and petals, while on a nature walk.
+Then, on a piece of paper, draw an outline of a flower, house, bird, or tree, and then ask the kids to paste these objects within the outline.

 My son, who is the eldest, really enjoyed helping his little sister on this project.